cszach/reveal-init/README.md

 2. Get a clone of [Reveal.js's repository](https://github.com/hakimel/reveal.js)
 (e.g. with `git clone https://github.com/hakimel/reveal.js`).
 You can also get a clone of a fork of it.
-3. Set `$REVEAL_PATH` to the absolute path of the clone on your computer.
+3. Set `REVEAL_PATH` to the absolute path of the clone on your computer.
 4. Put `reveal-init` into a PATH directory (e.g. `/usr/bin`, `/usr/local/bin`,
 `~/.local/bin`) .
 5. Run `reveal-init ?` to learn how to use it.